We make contacting your lawmaker easier than ordering a pizza. Just click the phone or mail option and get started.

 Add your own words to make it personal.

-For some of us, taking time off to vote can come at too high a cost—no one should have to risk their job to vote.
-Did you know that voting access is directly tied to a better economy—including better jobs and working conditions
+Taking time off to vote can come at too high a cost for many — and no one should have to risk their job to vote.
+Did you know that voting access is directly tied to a better economy—including closing the racial wage gap, better jobs and working conditions?

 We make contacting your lawmaker easier than ordering a pizza.
 Just click the phone or mail option and get started.